THE MOST POPULAR TRUE GRAYS (Benjamin and Sherwin)

 Chelsea Gray has to be one of the most FAMILIAR names in the darker gray paint world.
 It’s been kickin’ it for quite some time simply because it’s SO friggin’ versatile!
 Whether it’s for kitchen cabinets and islands, bathroom vanities, accent walls, WHOLE ROOMS, exteriors or doors, Chelsea Gray seems to have it covered!

 - LRV: 24

 - UNDERTONES: Classic French Gray has a SUPER minor green undertone

 Classic French Gray is an awesome option for exteriors, feature walls, kitchen cabinets and more, it’s all about making sure you like how it settles on your home re: its undertones and how they relate to the environment they’re in.

 In this next example, Classic French Gray is the sample on the bottom right.
-Now, you could look at ANY OF THOSE GRAYS independent of each other on a white background and they could all look pretty darned gray, however, it’s often through COMPARISON that we see their true colours (pun intended).
+Now, you could look at ANY OF THOSE GRAYS independent of each other on a white background and they could all look pretty darned gray, however, it’s often through COMPARISON that we see their true colors (pun intended).